-Concussion Treatment Center for Children
+Concussion Treatment Center for Children in Chapel Hill

 If your child has a concussion, our certified Neurofeedback doctors at Leigh Brain & Spine can perform the proper testing needed in order to create a treatment plan for a better way of life.